What Is a Mortgage?

 Taxes, Insurance and PMI

-- The remainder of the monthly payment to a lender may go to cover property taxes, homeowners insurance and, in some cases, private mortgage insurance (PMI).
+The remainder of the monthly payment to a lender may cover property taxes, homeowners insurance and, in some cases, private mortgage insurance (PMI).

-- Every month, the lender puts aside the money for these expenses in an escrow account and pays them when they are due.
-This allows lenders to ensure that these important bills are not neglected.
-Together, the principal, interest, tax, and insurance payments are referred to as PITI.
+Every month, the lender puts aside the money for taxes, insurance and PMI in an escrow account and pays them when they are due.
+This ensures that these important bills are not neglected.

-At Bethpage Federal Credit Union, we operate more than 60 branches and shared service centers on Long Island, and thousands more nationwide.
-Contact us, apply online or stop in today to learn more about obtaining a mortgage that will bring you one step closer to the dream of home ownership.
+When you’re ready to purchase, remember we operate more than 60 branches and shared service centers on Long Island.
+Contact us, apply online or stop in today to learn more about obtaining a mortgage that will help you attain your goal of home ownership.

 Apply For a Mortgage »